Sarinha2204/eld/ex/headcount.md

         '999007079', '990008293', '990008234'
     )

-The code snippet provided seems to be a set of comments indicating certain conditions or criteria for bypassing certain employees.
-It mentions bypassing employees who are both contracted and hired in the same month, employees with a short tenure, employees who are offshore, and employees with a specific history (hc_hist).
-These conditions suggest that the code is likely part of a larger program or system that processes employee data and applies certain rules or filters to determine which employees should be bypassed or excluded from certain actions or processes.
 // da bypass em contratados e admitidos do mesmo mês
 // or  short_tenure = 1
 // da bypass em funcionários de offshore